mmkal/pgkit/packages/typegen/readme.md

 ## Enhancing Return Types

-Typgen is designed to output types only to the degree it's certain they are correct.
+Typegen is designed to output types only to the degree it's certain they are correct.

 Let's say in a complex query it can determine that a specific column will return a `string`, but isn't sure if it is also nullable, it will extract the type as `{ column: string | null }`, just to be on the safe side.
 When it encounters columns where it is unable to even determine the basic type, i.e. `json` columns, it will return :shrug: (Ok, actually the typescript equivalent, which is `unknown`).